kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 - User increases 10Gi PVC to 100Gi by changing - `pvc.spec.resources.requests["storage"] = "100Gi"`.
 - Quota controller uses `max(pvc.Status.AllocatedResources, pvc.Spec.Resources)` and adds `90Gi` to used quota.
 - Expansion controller starts expanding the volume and sets `pvc.Status.AllocatedResources` to `100Gi`.
-- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerExpansionInProgress`.
+- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerResizeInProgress`.
 - Expansion to 100Gi fails and hence `pv.Spec.Capacity` and `pvc.Status.Capacity `stays at 10Gi.
-- Expansion controller sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerExpansionFailed`.
+- Expansion controller sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerResizeFailed`.
 - User requests size to 20Gi.
 - Expansion controler notices that previous expansion to last known `allocatedresources` failed, so it sets new `allocatedResources` to `20G`
 - Expansion succeeds and `pvc.Status.Capacity` and `pv.Spec.Capacity` report new size as `20Gi`.